-High schools in low-income communities often are not able to offer the college preparatory curriculum required for application to universities.
-Many schools lack science labs, even though students are expected to pass a laboratory science exam to meet state high school graduation requirements.

-High school dropouts earn about
+High schools in low-income communities On average, low-income students are often are not able to offer the college preparatory curriculum required for application roughly two years behind in learning to universities.
+Many schools lack science compared with financially better-off labs, even though students are expected to pass a laboratory science exam to meet students of the same age. state high school graduation requirements.
+High school dropouts earn about of the amount earned by diploma recipients billion/year in health & welfare costs, criminal justice expenses & lost tax revenues